magmastonealex/WatAreMyClasses/docs/Server Archetecture.md

 Run a local dev server by simply running

 The standard Redis notation uses ':' as a field separator.
-So, for examples, you might store the result of a path as: 'pathcache:node1:node2'. **All values should be in JSON!**
+So, for examples, you might store the result of a path as: 'pathcache:node1:node2'. **All complex values should be in JSON!**

 The `psychopg` and `redis` modules are used to connect to the respective datastores.
 Use `localhost` and default ports.
 Redis doesn't use auth, postgres is detailed above.